bestia-dev/markdown_to_html/README.md

 ## Markdown

 Markdown is great!
-It is as easy as plain text but renders in a beautiful style that I could never do on my own in some Rich text or HTML.
+It is as easy as plain text but renders in a beautiful style that I could never achieve on my own in some Rich text or HTML.
 The syntax is super easy and it is human readable in both plain text and HTML format. <https://www.markdownguide.org/basic-syntax/>
 In VSCode and many other editors, I can write Markdown files, and insert images and links.
 Then there is a Preview panel to watch how it renders.